MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-data-structure.md

 #### Visuals data

-Visuals data entities are recalculated only when there is a data refresh for the process model.
+Visuals data entities are recalculated only when there's a data refresh for the process model.

 |Entity|Description|
 |------|-----------|